SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 There have to be dozens of better ways to scifi imagine a stealth supercomputer carrying an Ai program as a weapon against Earth.
-I would probably go for nanobots that can assemble to mimic a natural biological species, like an ant. ^he processing could be done partly remote, using entangled Bell pairs, and all the ant would need to do would be to receive radio signals for the quantum teleportation decoding.
-(A quantum teleport is not possible at faster-then-light speed.
+I would probably go for nanobots that can assemble to mimic a natural biological species, like an ant.
+The processing could be done partly remote, using entangled Bell pairs, and all the ant would need to do would be to receive radio signals for the quantum teleportation decoding.
+(A quantum teleport is not possible at faster-than-light speed.
 The receiver needs to be sent an instruction via normal space channels.)
 Having such realistic constraints is good for a scifi writer.